VitMarKha/YandexAlgorithms/README.md

-# AlgorithmsAndDataStructures
+# YandexAlgorithms

-Course from Yandex.Practicum
+Course from Yandex.Practicum "Algorithms and data structures" and different tasks.